-- 9. Game Officials: One enrolled NHIAA official will be used and paid at the sub-varsity rate. - 10.
-Awards: In all sports an Official NHIAA championship and runner-up plaques as well as the following - Soccer: 20 teams medals will be awarded to the respective champion and runner-up teams in each division for boys and girls
+- a.
+Substitutions - i.
+The coach is permitted to make a request for substitution - The request will be recognized even if the player has not entered the substitution zone - ii.
+The coach is permitted to assist the athlete to move in position for substitutions - 10.
+Officials: One NHIAA enrolled official will be used and paid at the sub-varsity rate. - 11.
+Awards: Official NHIAA championship and runner-up plaques and twenty (20) individual medals will be awarded to the respective champion and runner-up teams.